carboncopyrefi/carbon-copy-site/content/about.md

 Feel free to reach out anytime.
 Best place is through our [Discord](https://discord.carboncopy.news), but here are some other ways you can reach us:

-**Project news** - If you have a ReFi project and want to get your news on our site, head [here](https://baserow.io/form/Bvg1VhbZvYjYDyylflMoYvqPA7Gogg1GDeTjzO8ku-o).
-If you don't see your project in the list, let us know at projects@carboncopy.news
+**Project news and database** - If you have a ReFi project and want to get your news on our site, head [here](https://baserow.io/form/Bvg1VhbZvYjYDyylflMoYvqPA7Gogg1GDeTjzO8ku-o).
+If you don't see your project in the list, let us know at projects@carboncopy.news and we'll get you added to our database.

 **Tips** - If you have a hot tip or know of a story we should check out, let us know at news@carboncopy.news.